 In addition to the NLUs, some private institutions accept CLAT test scores.

 UG applicants who received 45% in their 12 exams can apply for admission; applicants from the reserved category receive a waiver in qualifying marks.
-The students appearing for class 12th can also apply for CLAT UG, but their admission is subject to receiving 45% marks in the 12th exams.
+The students appearing for class 12th can also apply for CLAT Undergraduate, but their admission is subject to receiving 45% marks in the 12th exams.

 The exam is conducted in the pen-and-paper format (offline), with multiple-choice questions, and last 2 hours.
 English, Current Affairs, including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques, are the 5 sections of the CLAT undergraduate exam.
 Applicants taking the exam should study the subject-specific curriculum to achieve a good score and gain admission to a top NLU.